Sandra Bernhard: Career

-Bernhard became a staple at The Comedy Store.
+Bernhard became a staple at The Comedy Store in Hollywood.
 As her popularity as a comedian grew, she was cast as a supporting player on The Richard Pryor Show in 1977.
 Guest appearances on evening talk shows followed.
-Her big break came in 1983 when she was cast by Martin Scorsese to star as stalker/kidnapper Masha in the film The King of Comedy, for which she won the National Society of Film Critics Award for Best Supporting Actress.
+Her big break came in 1981 when she was cast by Martin Scorsese to star as stalker/kidnapper Masha in the film The King of Comedy, for which she won the National Society of Film Critics Award for Best Supporting Actress.
 She was a frequent guest on David Letterman's NBC program Late Night with David Letterman, making 28 appearances starting in 1983.

 She began performing her first one-woman show, I'm Your Woman, in 1985, and an album version was released.
 She appeared in a variety of small television roles throughout the 1980s while crafting her stand-up routine into a more performance art-oriented show.
 She launched an off-Broadway one-woman show called Without You, I'm Nothing, With You, I'm Not Much Better in 1988, which played at the Orpheum Theatre.
-In 1990, it was turned into a film and a double album of the same title.
-The film was mostly shot on location in 1989 in the Cocoanut Grove nightclub at the Ambassador Hotel.
+By 1990, it had become a film and a double album of the same title.
+Bernhard was nominated for a Grammy Award for Best Comedy Album in 1990.

-It was during the run of Without You, I'm Nothing, With You, I'm Not Much Better that Bernhard appeared with her then good friend (and rumored lover) Madonna on a 1988 episode of Late Night with David Letterman.
+During the run of Without You, I'm Nothing, With You, I'm Not Much Better Bernhard appeared with her then good friend (and rumored lover) Madonna on a 1988 episode of Late Night with David Letterman.
 The two alluded to their romantic relationship and staged a sexy confrontation; the appearance received much publicity.
 They continued to be friends for several years, with Bernhard making an appearance in Madonna's film Truth or Dare.
+The friendship ended in 1992.

 In 1991, Bernhard began playing Nancy Bartlett on the hit sitcom Roseanne.
 She appeared in 33 episodes between 1991 and 1997, and was one of the first actresses to portray an openly bisexual recurring character on American television.
-In September 1992, Bernhard did a nude pictorial for Playboy.
+In September 1992, Bernhard appeared in a nude pictorial for Playboy.
 She hosted the USA Network's Reel Wild Cinema for two seasons beginning in 1995.
 She continued acting in mostly independent films, TV guest roles, and forays into mainstream films such as Hudson Hawk and Dallas Doll.
 In 1991, she released her first studio album, Excuses for Bad Behavior (Part One).
 In 1995, she briefly appeared as a guest in the "Jerk" episode of the animated talk show Space Ghost Coast to Coast.
 In 1996, she guest-starred on an episode of Highlander: The Series called "Dramatic License", where she played a romance novelist writing about the life of the main character.